-Modern America and the World, which covers 1850-2000 (Note: this course has a slightly conservative political slant.)
+Modern, which covers both American and World history from 1850-2000 (Note: this course has a slightly conservative political slant.)

 You should cycle through these four courses with your children, shifting them up to higher levels the next time (or even a third time) around.
 Selecting the activities and readings for a higher level each time keeps the material fresh and age appropriate.

 You can begin teaching a student in BiblioPlan at any level beginning with whichever of the four courses works best for you, although you should have the entire family working from the same BiblioPlan course each year.